Offset agreement: Slovenia

 Ministry of Defense is in charge, and offset guidelines were issued in 2000.
 The threshold is around 500,000 Euro, and the offset request is of 100% of the contract value.
 Multipliers go from 1 to 7.
 Foreign Direct Investments and technology transfers have the highest multipliers.
 The 2006 purchase of 135 Patria AMV infantry fighting vehicles is the largest in Slovenian history of military procurement (278 million Euro, deliveries 2007–2013), and the Patria case is the political controversy over claims of bribery of Slovenian officials by the Finnish company Patria.
 According to Jorma Witakorpi, Patria CEO at the time of the sale, a kickback of about 21 M Euro (7,5% of the total contract price) has been paid to decision makers, Slovenian politicians and military, to further the sale.
 The Patria AMV vehicles offset agreement has direct offset for 30% of the value of the contract (co-production of the AMV in Slovenia), and 70% of indirect offsets, mostly assistance to export for Slovenian companies.

 South Korea

-DAPA, the Defense Acquisition Program Administration, is in charge of country offset policy, that was published in 2008.
+The Defense Acquisition Program Administration (DAPA) is in charge of country offset policy, that was published in 2008.
 Threshold is US$10 million.
-Minimum offset is 30%.
+The minimum required offset is 10% for non-commercial trade and 50% for commercial trade.
 Multipliers are between 1 and 6.
 The contractual Memorandum of Understanding on offsets is a substantial part of the main contract.